The trust recognises that some of our activities can have a significant impact on the environment.

 To ensure that products/services procured are compliant with legislation, consistent with efforts to improve environmental management performance, help achieve cost reductions.

-To find out more about our current and future environmental plans read our environmental strategy 2010 – 2015.
+To find out more about our current and future environmental plans read our Estates and Facilities Management Framework 2017-2022.